Research Frontpage

 • Body diversity complicates fit: torso length, hip ratio, bust shape, and movement patterns make universal sizing unreliable.

-• Outfit geometry can eliminate options: if a dress is low-back or strapless, many high-waisted or strapped shapewear styles are unusable regardless of compression quality.
+• Outfit geometry can eliminate options: low-back, strapless, and cutout-heavy garments can make standard shapewear unusable regardless of compression quality.

 • Integrated shapewear can lose appeal over time: if tightness and breathability cannot be adjusted, wearers may reject built-in shaping after a few hours.

-• More structure can create new discomfort: firmer panels, grip strips, and tighter bands may reduce roll-down but increase stiffness.
+• More structure can create new discomfort: firmer panels, grip strips, and tighter bands may reduce roll-down but increase stiffness or chest pressure.

 • Lightweight constructions can trade off durability: ultra-thin and seamless designs may reduce visibility but weaken shaping power or lifespan.